projectriff/fats/README.md

 There are two scripts that are commonly defined for Travis based builds, other CI environments may be configured differently.

 - `script` - starts the cluster then runs your tests.
 Run `./start.sh` to start the cluster and registry.
+- `after_script` - runs after the script passes or fails or any time you want diagnostics, run `./diagnostics.sh`
 - `after_script` - runs after the script passes or fails.
 Run `./cleanup.sh` to cleanup the cluster and registry.

 FATS will: